Conscription: Drafting of women

 In 2018, the Netherlands started including women in its draft registration system, although conscription is not currently enforced for either sex.
 France and Portugal, where conscription was abolished, extended their symbolic, mandatory day of information on the armed forces for young people - called Defence and Citizenship Day in France and Day of National Defence in Portugal – to women in 1997 and 2008, respectively; at the same time, the military registry of both countries and obligation of military service in case of war was extended to women.

-Conscription of people with disabilities
+Ableism

+Disability exemptions or fitness tests for mandatory conscription result in disability discrimination.

 Conscription for autistic people

 Military authorities generally consider autistic individuals unfit for service, while neurodiversity advocates argue that they can be well-suited for military roles.